 JP Novic is a shining example of somebody choosing their passion for work.
 The love she has for animals clearly drove her to work hard, because she is doing something meaningful.
 When I was growing up, I had the joy of watching, and helping her work at CAPE, Center for Animal Protection and Education

 Mike and Vibha Samoulian for having a level of compassion and care that is hard to find in one person, let alone two.
-The world is blessed to have Maddie, an adorable little version of the two of you.
+The world is blessed to have Maddie, an adorable little version of them.

 Dr. Lauren Pearson for always being there to listen to me when I feel overwhelmed with life, and for traveling to Costa Rica with me.